-Characterization of an aerodynamic lens for transmitting particles > 1 μm where $\rho{\rm p}$ (kgm-3) is the particle density, $d{\rm p}$ (m) is the particle diameter, $C{\rm c}$ is the Cunningham slip factor, u (ms-1) is the average fluid velocity at the lens aperture, μ (kgm-1 s-1) is the fluid viscosity, and $d{\rm a}$ (m) is the diameter of the lens aperture.
+Particle beam focusing relies on aerodynamic drag and the difference between the inertia of aerosol particles and the carrier gas.
+The Stokes number is the ratio of the particle stopping distance to a characteristic dimension of an obstacle (Hinds, 1999), or where ρ_p (kg m-3) is the particle density, d_p (m) the particle diameter, C_c the Cunningham slip factor, u (m s-1) the average fluid velocity at the lens aperture, μ (kg m-1 s-1) the fluid viscosity, and d_a (m) the diameter of the lens aperture.
 Physically, St is interpreted as the particle's ability to respond to changes in the gas flow as the flow contracts and expands through each lens aperture.
-When $St \ll 1$, particles will tend to follow the carrier gas streamlines.
-Conversely, when $St \gg 1$, inertia will tend to force particle trajectories to deviate from the carrier gas streamlines when the flow undergoes abrupt changes in direction.
-When $St \sim 1$, particles tend to focus into a particle beam near the axis of the lens when the flow contracts and expands as it passes each aerodynamic lens aperture.
+When St \ll 1, particles will tend to follow the carrier gas streamlines.
+Conversely, when St \gg 1, inertia will tend to force particle trajectories to deviate from the carrier gas streamlines when the flow undergoes abrupt changes in direction.
+When St \sim 1, particles tend to focus into a particle beam near the axis of the lens when the flow contracts and expands as it passes each aerodynamic lens aperture.

-$$5 St = \frac{\rho{\rm p} d{\rm p}^2 C{\rm c} u}{18\mu d{\rm a}} \tag{1}$$
+$$St = \frac{\rho_p d_p^2 C_c u}{18\mu d_a},\tag{1}$$

-The concept of the high-pressure lens (HPL) was proposed after observing that large particles tend to be lost in the lens system and postulating that their loss was due to their large inertia compared with the drag force exerted on them by the carrier flow.
+The concept of the high-pressure lens (HPL) is based on the loss of large particles due to their large inertia compared with the drag force exerted on them by the carrier flow.
 Large particles "slip" from the fluid streamlines, over-expand to impact the lens walls, and are lost.
-By increasing the pressure in each lens aperture, the Cunningham slip factor $C{\rm c}$ decreases, which leads to an increase in drag force.
+By increasing the pressure in each lens aperture, the Cunningham slip factor Cc decreases, which leads to an increase in drag force.
 As a result, large particles slip less at higher pressures and are transmitted through the lens with higher efficiencies (that is, $St \sim 1$ for larger particles).
 Smaller particles can still be transmitted at higher pressures at relatively high efficiencies by increasing the number of lens apertures.
-Detailed analysis of the effect of pressure on particle focusing and transmission
+Detailed analysis of the effect of pressure on particle focusing and transmission has been discussed in the literature (Wang and McMurry, 2006) and is the subject of a separate manuscript in preparation (Peck et al., 2013).